Portrait - Christophe Dumarest

 When and how did you learn paraglider ?

-CD: I did my first flights paraglider and delta with my father when I was very small.
+CD: I made my first paraglider and delta flights with my father when I was very young.
 He was one of the few to fly at the Col de la Forclaz in the 80s.
-It's finally quite late that I took the step to start seriously, I had sworn not to crack before 60 years old (the right age to have time and to take the risk to get hurt, even if there is no age!)
-I did not learn to fly in the most academic way.
-Indeed, it was friends, exceptional pilots who trained me.
-The training was done in the fields surrounding my village of Dingy Saint Clair.
-With them, I was able to benefit from an accelerated Training , but the learning will never be finished.
-What little I know I owe to them.
+It wasn't until quite late that I took the plunge and got serious about it, although I had sworn I wouldn't give in before the age of 60 (the right age to have time and take the risk of hurting yourself, even if there is no age!!).
+I didn't learn to fly in the most academic way.
+In fact, it was friends and pilots exceptional people who taught me.
+I learned in the fields surrounding my village of Dingy Saint Clair.
+With them, I was able to benefit from an accelerated Training , but the apprenticeship will never be over.
+I owe what little I know to them.

 What is your practice at paraglider ?

-CD: My practice is directly associated with the mountains.
-I still use the paraglider more to descend than to climb.
-Nevertheless, the concept of crossing, roaming and other bivouac flights offered by paraglider seems infinite to me, especially with the development of new tools that are ever safer and more efficient.
-The experience of flight is also addictive and I am wary of myself and my relationship with commitment "great daring often makes small careers".
+CD: My flying is directly tied to the mountains.
+I use my paraglider even more paraglider descending than for ascending.
+Nevertheless, the possibilities for cross-country flights, long-distance journeys, and other bivouac flights that paraglider offers seem endless paraglider , especially with the development of new equipment that is increasingly safer and more efficient.
+The experience of flight is also addictive, and I’m wary of myself and my approach to taking risks—“great daring often leads to short careers,” as Livanos said.

 Do you have a special memory of flight to share with us?

-CD: My two flights from the summit of the Aiguille du Midi with a take-off on the north side remain outstanding.
-The first one in 2010 in tandem with Philippe Barnier, done at night, and at the end of an exceptional route in the Mt Blanc massif (six days of linking up in the footsteps of Walter Bonatti), with a Landing in car headlights mode!
-The second one was solo and the flight over the Chamonix peaks in winter seemed completely surreal to me.
+CD: My two flights from the summit of the Aiguille du Midi, both taking off from the north side, remain unforgettable.
+The first was in 2010, a tandem flight with Philippe Barnier, conducted at night following an exceptional trek through the Mont Blanc massif (six consecutive days following in the footsteps of Walter Bonatti), with a Landing car headlights!
+The second was a solo flight, and flying over the Aiguilles de Chamonix in winter felt completely surreal to me.
 Alone in a sky and an environment worthy of Samivel.

-I keep a more mixed memory of a takeoff by effect of "foehn" of the top of the Mont Blanc.
+I have more mixed memories of a takeoff aided by the “foehn” effect from the summit of Mont Blanc.

 What are your upcoming projects (paraglider and outside paraglider) ?